 - Prepare a square tin by greasing it and lining it with parchment paper.

-- Bake in a preheated oven for 20-30 minutes or until a toothpick inserted comes out clean but has a bit crumbs on it.
-Mine were done in 20 minutes.
+- Bake in a preheated oven for 20-30 minutes or until a toothpick inserted comes out clean but has a bit of crumb on it.

 - Let it rest for 10 mins.
 After 10 min, lift the parchment paper or remove the brownie and let it cool on a wire rack.